MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-getting-started.md

 ---

 # required metadata
-title: "Basic workflow tutorial: import to summary"
+title: "Tutorial: Basic workflow import-to-summary"
-description: "Learn the basic workflow from import to data summarization using the RevScaleR functions in Microsoft R."
+description: "Learn the basic workflow from import to data summarization using the RevoScaleR functions in Microsoft R."
 keywords: ""
 author: "HeidiSteen"
 manager: "jhubbard"